karuppiah7890/blog/content/posts/beauty.md

 everyone values the inner beauty in others.
 It's a big hope, but I think it's possible in the upcoming generations.

+I have also seen some people not like themselves or not like how they "look".
-Let's promote self love, where one loves themselves regardless of how they look from the outside.
+Let's promote self love, where one loves themselves regardless of how they "look" from the outside.